junlabucsd/mm3/docs/Guide-to-folders-and-files.md

 `/experimental_directory/analysis/lineages/`

 This optional folder is created if during segmentation you want to create lineage images after segmentation and lineage finding.
 These images show how the cells grow and are connected to each other over time.
 Useful for debugging segmentation.
-Find the flag `print_lineages` in mm3_helpers.py.
+Find the parameter `print_lineages` in your parameters.yaml file.

 `experimental_name_xy000_p0000_lin.png`

 #### Cell data